Weeding & Fungi in Your Back to Eden Garden

 Do you have little mushrooms sprouting up in your Back to Eden garden?
 Congratulations!
 The mushrooms popping up are a sign that your wood chips are decomposing and your garden is getting where it should be.
 You don’t want to pull up the mushrooms.
 Embrace them as happy workers in your garden.
 Some people actually inoculate their wood chips with mushroom spores.

-If you are interested in inoculating your Back to Eden garden with mushroom spores, wine cap/king Stropharia mushrooms are a great choice and they are available through Amazon as well as many local garden centers (though they may have to special order the cultures).
+If you are interested in inoculating your Back to Eden garden with mushroom spores, wine cap/king Stropharia mushrooms are a great choice.
+These mushroom spores are available through Amazon and many local garden centers (though they may have to special order the cultures).